Goyder Institute for Water Research

 Engaging communities in the transition to water sensitive cities

-- Community knowledge about water: who has better knowledge and is this associated with water-related behaviours and support for water-related policies?
+- Community knowledge about water: Who has better knowledge and is this important?

 - A national survey of Australians’ water literacy and water-related attitudes